You are here:

 Arlington, VA 22202

-For prompt processing, contact the Reduced Risk Program Coordinator, Steve Schaible at (703) 308- 9362, before sending copies of the rationales.
+For prompt processing, contact the Reduced Risk Program Coordinator, Debra Rate at (703) 306- 0309, before sending copies of the rationales.
 Also let your product manager know that you are applying for conventional reduced risk pesticide status.

 Because the PRIA code assigned to your registration application is dependent on whether or not you are pursuing reduced risk status, submit your reduced risk rationale with the Section 3 application and clearly indicate in your cover letter that you are requesting reduced risk status for the registration action.
 The agency will not entertain conventional reduced risk pesticide or OP alternative status requests before receiving a complete Section 3 application.